Outcome Six: Environment

 UPDATEUpdate

-> Members from various QLDC teams recently took part in the initial hui for the Otago Regional Council (ORC) Integrated Catchment Management Plan programme which has been launched for the district (https://upper-lakes-orcnz.hub.arcgis.com/).
+> Council is supporting the Otago Regional Council (ORC) Integrated Catchment Management Plan programme which has been launched for the district (https://upper-lakes-orcnz.hub.arcgis.com/).

-> QLDC continues to attend quarterly meetings of the Otago Biodiversity Forum which includes officers from ORC, DOC, LINZ and Aukaha.
+> QLDC continues to attend quarterly meetings of the Otago Biodiversity Forum which includes officers from ORC, DOC, LINZ and Aukaha.2022-20256.3

 Use the work programme to direct QLDC’s planting and plant and animal pest control programmes and to inform the biodiversity and sequestration actions for the next Climate and Biodiversity Plan.